functionadvanced/TextLife/README.md

   "destination": ["201701150005"]
 },
 ```
 There is only one choice of an ending entry ("Try Again").
-And its only destination is the root of the story tree, i.e., the beginning node ("201701150005").
-Usually we name the ending in [] like "[ENDING: Game Star]".
+And its only destination is the beginning of the story (node "201701150005").
+Usually we identify a node as an ending like "[ENDING: Game Star]".